COPRS/infrastructure/docs/user_manuals/how-to/HMI configuration backups.md

         logMessageField: "myMessageField"
 ```

-Once, the datasource file has been created:
+Once the datasource file has been created:
 - put it in the same directory as the app it concerns.
 For instance, the `myapp` datasource should be at `apps/myapp/mygrafanadatasource.yaml`.
 - add the name of the configuration file in the `kustomization.yaml` file under the "resources", and a json patch, as so: